What is a Hallmark?

 A hallmark is a small mark on your jewellery that guarantees it is made from the precious metal that the seller claims it is.
 It is a sign of quality and an assurance to you the customer that you are getting a genuine precious metal article.

-Precious metal is silver, gold, platinum or palladium.
+Precious metals include silver, gold, platinum or palladium.